 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-It can happen in many ways and settings.
+It can happen in many different ways and settings.
 Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and which specific needs for which an extremist or terrorist group may appear to provide and answer.
-The internet and the use of social media have become a major factor in the radicalisation of young people.
+The internet and the use of social media in particular has become a major factor in the radicalisation of young people.

-As with managing other safeguarding risks, staff should be alerted to changes in children's behaviours which could indicate that they may need help or protection.
+As with managing other safeguarding risks, staff should be alert to changes in children's behaviours which could indicate that they may be in need of help or protection.
 Staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral to the Channel programme.